 Chelsea offer closer to Rudiger's £200,000-a-week demands amid fears of Christensen & Azpilicueta transfers

-Chelsea are keen not to lose too many defenders this summer and have offered closer to Antonio Rudiger's £200,000-a-week ($271,000) wage demands in another bid to keep him.
+Chelsea have offered closer to Antonio Rudiger's £200,000-a-week ($271,000) wage demands in another bid to keep him as the club are keen not to lose too many defenders this summer.

-The Germany international is yet to agree terms with the Blues, however, while PSG and Real Madrid are still interested and able to offer a large signing on fee as well as competitive salary packages.
+The Germany international is yet to agree terms with the Blues, while Paris Saint-Germain and Real Madrid are still interested and able to offer a large signing-on fee as well as competitive salary packages.

 Bayern Munich have ended their interest in Rudiger and are instead pushing to sign Andreas Christensen, who is their primary target to replace Borussia Dortmund-bound Niklas Sule in the summer.